7 Health Benefits of Cantaloupe You Didn’t Know About (and a Word of Caution)

 Cantaloupe may ward off the effects of age-related macular degeneration

 A mounting body of research shows that eating the right foods can help ward off age-related macular degeneration (AMD), the leading cause of legal blindness in people over age 60, according to the American Optometric Association.
 Studies show that the development of the disease is linked to depleted macular pigment, the retinal layer that filters out harmful blue light waves and reduces the number of free radicals in the macular area.
-“Antioxidants like zeazanthin and lutein found in cantaloupe have been shown to protect the eye and scavenge free radicals in the retina,” says Hultin.
-Another study shows that eating more fruits and vegetables could protect a person from developing age-related macular degeneration.
+“Antioxidants like zeaxanthin and lutein found in cantaloupe have been shown to protect the eye and scavenge free radicals in the retina,” says Hultin.
+Another study published in the European Journal of Clinical Nutrition indicates that eating more fruits and vegetables could protect a person from developing age-related macular degeneration.
 As an added boost, vitamin C, also found in cantaloupe, has been shown to slow the progression of cataracts.
 If eye conditions run in your family, see the types of foods that prevent macular degeneration.

 Cantaloupe is good for your heart